Egyptian Hieroglyphs

 Early hieroglyphs on a label for Den

 The Mesopotamian writing system developed over a long period of time.
 Logograms (where a picture represents a word) were developed as early as 8000 B.C. but a recognisable system of logograms and phonetic script did not develop until about 3200 to 3100 B.C.
 The early hieroglyphic script found in Abydos already included short phrases (although we cannot completely translate their meaning), and so is comparatively developed.
-The first symbols that represent recognisable hieroglyphic signs appear on early pottery (for example, the zigzag lines depicting water) and many of the standards and conventions of the fully developed script are already in evidence on the Narmer palette.
+The first symbols that represent recognisable hieroglyphic signs appear on early pottery (for example, the zigzag lines depicting water) and many of the standards and conventions of the fully developed script are already in evidence on the Narmer Palette.
 While there is clear evolution between this early writing and the fully formed hieroglyphics of the fifth dynasty pyramid texts, there is no evidence of an earlier stage of development.

 A direct link between the Mesopotamian script and hieroglyphics is unlikely due to the differences in the written language, however it is possible that the Egyptians simply decided to develop their own system when they saw how useful the invention was.
-There is some evidence of a Mesopotamian influence on pre-dynastic Egyptian culture (such as the use of cylindrical seals and the mythical beast depicted on the Narmer palette), but no evidence of an Egyptian influence in Mesopotamia at that time.
+There is some evidence of a Mesopotamian influence on pre-dynastic Egyptian culture (such as the use of cylindrical seals and the mythical beast depicted on the Narmer Palette), but no evidence of an Egyptian influence in Mesopotamia at that time.
 It is also possible that the development of each script was relatively independent and that it was the increase in trade and the growth of stable settlements which prompted the development of each script.

 Stele of Chia, steward of Rameses II, Louvre copyright Aoineko